A wedding is one of life's great moments, a time of solemn commitment as well as good wishes, feasting and joy.

-The Bride will pass her bouquet to the chief bridesmaid at the beginning of the service and if she is wearing a veil, a bridesmaid would normally help to take it back at the beginning of the service.
+The Bride will pass her bouquet to the chief bridesmaid at the beginning of the service and if she is wearing a veil, a bridesmaid would normally help to take it back at this point.
 Traditionally you once made your vows with the veil over your face, in case the groom changed his mind!
 Now, you take your veil back at the beginning of the service to make sure the groom is marrying the right person!

 A page boy could carry the wedding rings into church on a cushion, handing them over to the best man.

 He will be there to assist the Groom.
 Tradition held that if the Groom failed to appear the Best Man was obliged to marry the Bride!
 It is possible to have more than one best man.
 A best man should remember to untie any rings from a cushion, or take them out of the box before handing them to the priest!

 It is helpful if you provide two or more ushers who will welcome your guests and assist people as they arrive.
 Ushers should be present forty minutes before the wedding and distribute the booklets for the service and buttonholes.
 They will also escort people to their seats.
 It is traditional for the family of the Groom to sit on the right side of church.
 The family of the Bride sit on the left, with a space saved for the person 'giving away' the bride.
 However, you do not have to follow this tradition, especially if one family is very small.

 Photographers and video